surniaulula/wpsso/readme.txt

 * **Improvements**
 	* Added support for images in WooCommerce product reviews (Premium version).
 * **Bugfixes**
-	* Fixed jQuery document ready event incompatibility with the block editor.
+	* Fixed jQuery "document ready" event incompatibility with the block editor.
 * **Developer Notes**
 	* Added a new `WpssoComment` class.
 	* Added support for 'is_comment' in `WpssoUtil->get_type_url()`.